 - Rock pot: A pot with shape and size of a large flower pot that is made with the small blocks of stone and cement.

 Potting compost for the rock garden should be light in texture.
 The following ingredients can be used to make a suitable compost:

 - Before filling the container with compost, check the drain hole (which is indispensable).
 Crock the hole as usual.
 To do this, place a piece of wire netting over the hole, and then cover the netting with a lump of grit or stone chippings.

 - Fill the pots with compost up to the rim, then press the soil to make it compact; soil will go down thereby making a depression.
 Leave an empty space of few centimeters add more soil to reach its level.
 In other words, the soil surface will remain 3-4 cm below the rim of the container.

 - Now the pieces of stone will be planted (partly inserted) at places on the soil surface.
 The remaining place should be covered with stone chippings up to the rim just to give an appearance of a miniature valley.
-Therefore, the surface should have ups and downs represent a valley.
+Therefore, the surface should have ups and downs that represent a valley.

 Select Varieties for Planting

-Needless to say, the shade loving dwarf cultivar is highly suitable for container rock gardens.
+Needless to say, the shade-loving dwarf cultivar is highly suitable for container rock gardens.
 Conifers, through tall-growing, are used for this purpose.
 Very small plants of conifers are planted.
 If found quick growing, judicious, pruning becomes necessary.
 Shrubs and annual herbs having small leaves are suitable for this purpose.
-The scandent or sub scandent herbs which are suitable for hanging baskets are also preferred.
+The scandent or sub-scandent herbs which are suitable for hanging baskets are also preferred.
 Such plants should be planted near the rim so that their trailing branches can hang like a cascade along the side of the container.